liferay-design/blueprints/src/pages/blueprints/faqs.md

 ---
-title: "FAQ"
+title: 'FAQ'
-description: "Frequently Asked Questions"
+description: 'Frequently Asked Questions'
-layout: "guide"
-icon: "lexicon-site-about"
-weight: 5
 ---

 ### I need to update the logo for [my thing], how do I do that?